Avery Payne ’21 developed a love for giving back in high school.

-His more recent work has focused on community development and community organizing, using his connections in the city to find other organizations they can partner with to help those in need.
+Toward the end of his internship, Payne began to focus on community development and community organizing, using his connections in the city to find other organizations they could partner with to help those in need.

-“After we make it through this crisis, we’ll stick around for as long as we’re needed to benefit the community outside of just COVID-19, to still be that network of resources.”
+“After we make it through this crisis, we’ll stick around for as long as we’re needed to benefit the community outside of just COVID-19, to still be that network of resources,” he said.

 It’s exactly the kind of work Payne hopes to do after graduation, inspired by his religious studies coursework.